curv3d/curv/docs/Exceptions.md

 The stack trace is stored in the curv::Exception so that the Bad_Argument exception can access it to reproduce the Location.
-Probably, a stack trace entry is a linked list node containing a Phrase and a Function.
+A stack trace entry is a linked list node containing an Apply_Phrase and a Function value.
+Both are needed to reproduce the location of a bad argument.
+The Apply_Phrase alone reproduces the location of the function call.
-* Using a Phrase, I'm keeping the entire parse tree around during execution.
-  (The JIT compile strategy kind of does that anyway, is this a big deal?)
-* Using a Location, I'm paying an extra compile time cost to construct the Location of each function call, so that I can discard the parse tree.

 How do I construct the stack trace?
 * Most likely: A chain of try-except handlers at each call point.